emory-courses/data-science/doc/syllabus.md

 ## Homework Assignments

-* Homework assignments require the following skills (that are not covered by this course):
+* Homework assignments require the following skills:
   * Python programming
   * Git version control
+  * Latex writing
 * All assignments are due by the beginning of the class.
 * Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted after the first week.
 Exceptions to this policy will be made only in extraordinary circumstances.